sunflowerdeath/shadowform/packages/docs/src/guides/Introduction.md

 ### Field components

-Also, you can create custom field components for different types of inputs and reuse them in your forms.
+You can create custom field components for different types of inputs and reuse them in different forms.

 ```@source
-file: '../examples/Field/simple.js'
+file: '../examples/Field/SimpleField.js'
 tabs: 4
 ```